-- Mail-in Ballots: Nebraska is a "no-excuse" state, meaning any registered voter may request an early-voting (mail-in) ballot, and is not required to provide a reason.
+Mail-in Ballots: Nebraska is a "no-excuse" state, meaning any registered voter may request an early-voting (mail-in) ballot, and is not required to provide a reason.
 The state is mailing every registered voter a mail-in ballot application Applications are required and must be received by the county election office by 6:00pm on October 23, 2020.
-Regular early-voting ballots are not sent out or voted until at least 35 days before the election (September 29, 2020). - Early Voting: Nebraska will allow early in-person voting for a period beginning 30 days prior to the election and ending the day before the election (October 5, 2020 - November 2, 2020).
+Regular early-voting ballots are not sent out or voted until at least 35 days before the election (September 29, 2020).

+Early Voting: Nebraska will allow early in-person voting for a period beginning 30 days prior to the election and ending the day before the election (October 5, 2020 - November 2, 2020).
 Early voting will be available at county election offices during normal business hours.

 On Election Day, the Nebraska Protective Security Advisor will deploy in-person to the Nebraska SoS Election Operations Center in Lincoln, NE to monitor statewide voting and potential for incidents.
+The ation .

-The the non. forma.
-The non-termination of termination of t Regional Cybersecurity Advisor will be remotely monitoring statewide voting and potential for incidents.
+Notice the state of th Regional Cybersecurity Advisor will be remotely monitoring statewide voting and potential for incidents.
 The Regional staff will be actively coordinating information and reporting.